Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-getting-started.md

 4. After a few seconds, your database is ready to use.
 Enjoy!

-## Accessing the Scalingo for PostgreSQL® Dashboard
+## Accessing the PostgreSQL® Dashboard

-Every Scalingo for PostgreSQL® addon comes with its dedicated dashboard, generally referred to as **database dashboard**, which is the central place for administrative tasks such as:
+Every PostgreSQL® addon comes with its dedicated dashboard, generally referred to as **database dashboard**, which is the central place for administrative tasks such as:

 - [Monitoring the database]({% post_url databases/postgresql/2000-01-01-monitoring %})
   through logs, metrics and statistics